 Healthcare professionals should strive toward harnessing Big Data in imaging, which can lead to advanced clinical support, personalised diagnostic and prognostic tools, and the ability to optimise individual patient outcomes in previously impossible ways.

-Big Data analytics implies the evaluation of large, the identification of clusters and the correlation between datasets leading to the development of predictive models using data mining techniques.
+Big Data analytics implies evaluating large datasets, identifying clusters, and determining the correlation between datasets, leading to the development of predictive models using data mining techniques.

 Revolutionising Radiology: A Journey Through the Evolution and Expansion of Diagnostic Imaging